damarising/warri-emmanuel-/WFS-Server-working-with-ArcGIS-Data-Interoperability-Extensions.md

 `

 Outside of the METADATA but still inside the WEB section it's useful to have a TEMPLATE.
 Some users will look at your WMS/WFS URL and try to open it in the browser.
-The TEMPLATE html should show the resulting map and also explain to the users that this URL is to be used inside a GIS program (WMS client), not inside a web browser.
+The TEMPLATE html should show the resulting map and also explain to the users that this URL is to be used inside a GIS program (WMS client or WFS client), not inside a web browser.

 `